Navicular Disease in Horses: Why We Now Call It Podotrochlear Syndrome

 Ultrasonography to assess tendon and ligament involvement

-MRI referral for detailed evaluation of soft-tissue structures where necessary
+MRI referral for detailed evaluation of soft-tissue structures when necessary

-By combining these diagnostic layers, we can differentiate between bony, tendinous, and bursal involvement — ensuring targeted treatment rather than generalised pain management.
+By combining these diagnostic layers, we can differentiate between bony, tendinous, and bursal involvement.
+This ensures targeted treatment rather than generalised pain management.

-Treatment for navicular or podotrochlear disease depends on which structures are affected and how advanced the pathology is.
-Management includes:
+Treatment for navicular or podotrochlear disease depends on which structures are affected and the severity of the condition.
+Management options include:

-Corrective farriery is the cornerstone in management.
-By altering the biomechanics of the foot we can change load on the affected structures.
+Corrective farriery: This is the cornerstone of management.
+By altering the biomechanics of the foot, we can change the load on the affected structures.

-Controlled exercise programs to restore tendon and ligament health
+Controlled exercise programs: These help restore tendon and ligament health.

-Ultrasound-guided regenerative treatments to support the joint and bursa.
+Ultrasound-guided regenerative treatments: These support the joint and bursa.
 Explore our Joint Treatments & Regenerative Medicine solutions here.

-Chiropractic and biomechanical assessment to address compensatory movement patterns higher up the limb and spine
+Chiropractic and biomechanical assessment: These address compensatory movement patterns higher up the limb and spine.

 When to Call Your Vet